-Family Centered Perinatal Care Curriculum for all Family Medicine Residents
+Family Centered Perinatal Care Curriculum

 Our program includes a solid clinical experience in perinatal care for all residents that is designed to provide a foundation for the care of the pregnant patient and family during their voyage in entering parenthood.
 This includes readings on perinatal topics, specific rotation schedules, and collaborative arrangements for faculty trainees to participate in an adequate number of labor and delivery sessions.
 The curriculum for perinatal care re-training is modeled on the curriculum components mapped out by the Society of Teachers of Family Medicine Working Group on Family-Centered Perinatal Care.
 Pre-conception care curricular components include evaluation and advice regarding the patient’s health and habits as they relate to a healthy pregnancy, e.g., weight; nutrition; exposures; family stressors; psychosocial issues; lifestyle issues, including prevention of drug abuse and counseling in smoking cessation; genetic risks assessment; review of medical conditions; and immunizations.